ericp56/avaya-od-ci/README.md

 - See SimpleIntegrationTest.java for the sample testing of the deployed app.

+I added in #comment lines below, noting points of interest.

 ``` bash
 # Here's the maven command
 [ericp@local avaya-od-ci]$ mvn clean verify package